SteelCompendium/data-md-dse/Bestiary/Monsters/Gnolls/Statblocks/Gnoll Marauder.md

 reason: 0
 intuition: 0
 presence: 1
-traits:
-  - name: Death Frenzy
-    effects:
-      - effect: Whenever a non-minion ally within 7 squares of the marauder is reduced to 0 Stamina, the marauder moves up to their speed and can make a melee free strike.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Fury Flail
+    name: Fury Flail
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage
+        tier1: 4 damage
-        t2: 5 damage
+        tier2: 5 damage
-        t3: 7 damage; prone; A < 2 bleeding (save ends)
+        tier3: 7 damage; prone; A < 2 bleeding (save ends)
+      - cost: 2+ Malice
-      - effect: This ability targets one additional target for each 2 Malice spent.
+        effect: This ability targets one additional target for each 2 Malice spent.
-        cost: 2+ Malice
+  - type: feature
+    feature_type: ability
-  - name: Marauder's Cackletongue
+    name: Marauder's Cackletongue
     icon: ❇️
     cost: 3 Malice
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 2 burst
     target: Self and each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target shifts up to their speed.
+        effect: Each target shifts up to their speed.
 If any target hasn't used their own Cackletongue maneuver on this turn, they can use it immediately at no cost.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Death Frenzy
+    icon: ⭐️
+    effects:
+      - effect: Whenever a non-minion ally within 7 squares of the marauder is reduced to 0 Stamina, the marauder moves up to their speed and can make a melee free strike.
 ~~~